top of page

 The key to my way of thinking is that I love what is new and value what came before it.
 Through technological and aesthetic changes, this business of ours has really kept me on my toes, allowing for a very stimulating career that has fostered my keen interest in many forms of evolving media.
 It’s allowed me to be a connector, a collaborator, a touchstone, a knight, a questioner, a free thinker, an executive producer, art buyer and a friend, all rolled in to one for both the great talents I represent and the clients I develop a true admiration for.

-Mitch Tobias Photographer
+Mitch Tobias Photographer, Filmmaker, Musician

 bottom of page